gfrison/gfrison.github.io/_posts/2018-08-02-program-induction-synthesis-icml-2018.md

 ---
 layout: post
 description: Can we teach computers to write code?
-In the ICML 2018 an workshop was dedicated on how machine intelligence and reasoning could be capable on creating software applications.
+In ICML 2018 an workshop was dedicated on how machine intelligence and reasoning could be capable of creating software applications.
 Here a short summary of it and what I found interesting in the subject.
 title: Program Induction and Synthesis on ICML 2018
 published: true
 permlink: /2018/08/02/program-induction-synthesis-icml-2018